 Adjuvant analgesics (co-analgesics) are not analgesics in the true pharmacological sense.
 They are developed primarily for treating medical conditions other than pain.
 However, adjuvant analgesics may contribute significantly to pain relief when used either alone or in combination with other analgesics.

-Adjuvant analgesics comprise a diverse group of medications with different initial indications and include antidepressants, anticonvulsants, cannabinoids, bisphosphonates, antiarrythmics2.
-These adjuvants may be used alone or in combination with a conventional analgesic to treat persistent pain conditions of different origin, particularly neuropathic pain (a form of chronic pain caused by injury to or disease of the peripheral or central nervous system).
+Adjuvant analgesics comprise a diverse group of medications with different therapeutic indications and include antidepressants, anticonvulsants, cannabinoids, bisphosphonates, antiarrhythmics2.
+Co-analgesics may be used alone or in combination with a conventional pain medications to treat persistent pain conditions of different origin, particularly neuropathic pain (a form of chronic pain caused by injury to or disease of the peripheral or central nervous system).

 Benefits that can provide adjuvant analgesics6: